andydevs/blog/_posts/2017-02-06-general-2-is-out.markdown

 categories: updates
 ---

+UPDATE 9/16/2017: General is gonna go on the backburner for now.
+I'll still keep it up, since I know people are using it, but don't expect updates.

 Well that took forever!

 Yes!
 General 2.0 is finally on RubyGems.
 Here's a summary of the new features: